MATTR Verifier SDK React Native - v5.0.0

 The following extensions are not included in the @mattrglobal/verifier-sdk-react-native package by default.

-To enable Mobile Credentials features, install the following peer dependency in your app:
+To enable mDocs features, install the following peer dependency in your app:

 yarn add @mattrglobal/mobile-credential-verifier-react-native